Why battery energy storage may be the key to fighting climate change

 They’re particularly great if you have solar panels, or another renewable energy system, installed at home.
 With solar panel battery storage, you can capture and use even more of your clean energy, rather than selling it back to the grid.

-Read on to find out more about the different types of home battery available.
+Read on to find out more about the different types of home battery available, or head over to our home energy storage guide.
 And if you’re interested in going fully green at home, find out more about low-carbon heating solutions that can shrink your impact on the planet.

 Most home batteries in use right now are powered by Lithium-ion, the same substance that’s been used to make many commercial batteries.

 Pros: They’re lighter and more compact than other electrochemical batteries, and will also last longer.